Semiclassical dynamics of horizons in spherically symmetric collapse: Introduction

-A trapped surface in classical general relativity is defined as a compact 2-dimensional smooth space-like submanifold of spacetime such that the families of outgoing as well as ingoing future-pointing null normal geodesics are contracting \cite{RPenrose}.
-When quantum geometry becomes relevant, the geodesic description stop and the classical statements, based on the properties of geodesics on a differential geometry, are not valid anymore and has to be replaced by something more appropriate from quantum theory.
-However, in order to extract physical information out of the theory it is of interest to employ the effective theory of LQG.
-Quantum dynamics of LQC, including holonomy corrections, can be approximated by an effective continuous equations of motion, which results in an effective theory of LQC \cite{A-P-S}.
-The effective theory shares the form of the classical theory, but contains correction terms from the quantum theory.
-Furthermore, in the semiclassical regime, this scenario agrees with classical general relativity.
-Within such a scenario, the classical concepts (such as singularities and trapped surfaces), looks promising to be developed in quantum theory.
+A trapped surface, in classical general relativity, is defined as a compact 2-dimensional smooth space-like submanifold of the spacetime such that the families of outgoing, as well as ingoing, future pointing null normal geodesics are contracting \cite{RPenrose}.
+When the quantum geometry regime becomes relevant, the geodesic description becomes inaccurate and the classical statements, based on the properties of geodesics in differential geometry, are not valid anymore and should be replaced by something more appropriate in the context of a quantum theory.
+However, in order to extract some limited physical information out of a full quantum theory it can be of interest to employ first the effective theory of LQG.
+The quantum dynamics of LQC, including the holonomy corrections, can be approximated by a set of effective continuous equations of motion, which results in an effective theory of LQC \cite{A-P-S}.
+The effective theory takes the form of a classical theory supplemented with correction terms inherited from the quantum theory.
+Furthermore, in the semiclassical regime, the use of similar concepts (such as singularities and trapped surfaces) of general relativity, make the question on how the (holonomy) corrections affect this concepts an interesting topic.

-To that purpose, we apply the recent results of the effective theory of LQC in the resolution of the singularities related to the gravitational collapse of a star.
-More precisely, we consider in this paper, a spherically symmetric framework for gravitational collapse, whose matter content includes a scalar field.
-We study a semiclassical scenario, provided by the holonomy corrections from LQC, for our collapsing model; classical singularity is resolved in this model and is replaced by a bounce.
-Then, by considering the physical conditions for the trapped surface formation, we investigate how the semiclassical corrections can affect the final state of the collapse.
-We are mainly interested in whether or not the final bounce at the collapse end state can be observed by the distant observer.
+In order to achieve that purpose, we apply the recent results of effective theories of LQC to the resolution of singularities arising in the gravitational collapse of stars.
+More precisely, herein this paper we consider a spherically symmetric framework for the gravitational collapse whose matter content includes a scalar field.
+We study a semiclassical scenario of LQC for our collapsing model which is provided by the holonomy corrections; in this scenario the classical singularity is resolved and is replaced by a bounce.
+Then, by considering the physical conditions for trapped surface formation, we investigate how this semiclassical modification affects the collapse end state.
+Our main concern is whether the expected final bounce can be observed by a distant observer.